 Repeatability is an essential factor in the development of new diagnostic tests.
 Ergo, the effect of printing lot and Mouse anti-horse IgE 3H10 sources were assessed.
-These results confirmed the reproducibility between printing lots (average R≥0.97).
+These results confirmed the reproducibility between printing lots (average R2=.97).
 The original Mouse anti-horse IgE 3H10 used was that from the Wilson et al., (2006) study.
-The commercial availability of antibodies is essential in diagnostic tests, therefore the Wilson et al., (2006) 3H10 clone was compared with the commercially available BioRad 3H10 (# MCA5982GA), confirming reproducibility with the commercially available clone (R2≥0.90).
+The commercial availability of antibodies is essential in diagnostic tests, therefore the Wilson et al., (2006) 3H10 clone was compared with the commercially available BioRad 3H10 (product # MCA5982GA), confirming reproducibility with the commercially available clone (R2=.90).

 Specificity is an important aspect of protein microarrays, which was confirmed by a protein inhibition assay.
 In this assay some cross-reactivity was seen, predominantly with grass pollens, as well as, Aspergillus and Penicillium.
-Sridhara et al., (1995) reported pollens from grasses (Poaceae) often show high immunological cross reactivity, potentially indicating common antigenic / allergenic component(s) 53.
-Furthermore, cross reactivity was identified between the genus Penicillium and Aspergillus, which is expected as taxonomically, the genus Penicillium and Aspergillus have many similarities, as both produce and contain galactomannans with similar galactofuranosyl and immunogenic side-chains.
+Sridhara et al., (1995) reported pollens from grasses (Poaceae) often show high immunological cross-reactivity, potentially indicating common antigenic / allergenic component(s) 53.
+Furthermore, cross-reactivity was identified between the genus Penicillium and Aspergillus, which is expected as taxonomically, the genus Penicillium and Aspergillus have many similarities, as both produce and contain galactomannans with similar galactofuranosyl and immunogenic side-chains.
 It is worth noting cross-reactivity in the fungi group was only seen with whole protein extracts, emphasizing the importance of including pure proteins.
 Analysis of human sera in a variety of assays has indicated that Aspergillus fumigatus contains determinants in common with Cladosporium, Candida, Alternaria, Trichophyton and Epidermophyton 54, however cross-reactivity was not identified on this occasion.

 Several allergens of interest identified here were consistent with those previously identified as sEA-associated through ELISA, western blot and RAST methods (Aspergillus fumigatus, Alternaria alternate, Eurotium amstelodami, and Geotrichum candidum).
 This was the largest panel of proteins tested with a controlled sEA group to date, and thus revealed new and relevant allergens.
 Several sEA-associated allergens identified in this study have previously been associated with allergic asthma in the human (Dermatophagoides farinae; Blattella germanica; Aspergillus restrictus; Dermatophagoides pteronyssinus).
 The novel sEA-associated allergen identified in this study strongly implicate fungi and mite as the main reactants, as well as, revealing a previously unidentified reaction with pollens.
 This confirms the future potential of specific IgE as a biomarker for the serological diagnosis of sEA.